-Your agency will send you and your provider a Service Authorization with the number of hours approved for each child, the maximum rates paid by the program for each child and your copayment amount.
-The program pays the provider's charge or less, if they charge less than the listed maximum hourly, daily or weekly care rate.
+Your local agency will send you and your provider a Service Authorization with the number of hours approved for each child, the maximum rates paid by the program for each child and your copayment amount.
+The program pays the maximum rates allowed, up to your provider's charge.
 Rates vary by county, provider type and age of children.